MDL definitions

 name = SYSTEM(SYSID(), SYSCOL(), TAGS())

-This definition is only used if MDL type is "FMT".
-This definition is ignored for other MDL types.
+Defines a system if MDL type is "FMT"; is ignored for other MDL types.

-The SYSTEM definition is used to assign model objects generated from the MDL file to systems in the target environment.
-Model objects in the MDL file that are members of system XYZ are made members of system XYZ in the target environment, if a system named XYZ exists in the target environment.
+System definitions are used to assign model objects generated from the MDL file to systems in the target environment: a model object that in the MDL file is a member of the XYZ system will also be a member of that system in the target environment, if a system named XYZ exists in the target environment.

 TAGS("tag record string")